limestreetlab/historical-data-download/README.md

 - When a non-trading date entered, the last trading day will be used

 #### API Limitations and Workarounds
-- Because request data types are seperated into bid, ask, and traded prices and only one can be sent per request, requests have to be repeatedly sent.
-The seperate data are joined after checking for timestamps.
+- Because request data types are seperated into bid, ask, and traded prices and only one can be sent per request, requests have to be repeatedly sent
-- IB emphasizes it is not a data provider and limits return data points to a few hundreds per request (soft limit), so data windows are directly tied to granularity/interval requested; for 1-min data, 390 (6.5hrs x 60mins) points per day, so 2 days window (780points) per request appropriate.
-Codes have to slice the requested window, send separate requests, and combine the output.
+- IB emphasizes it is not a data provider and limits return data points to a few hundreds per request (soft limit), so data windows are directly tied to granularity/interval requested; for 1-min data, 390 (6.5hrs x 60mins) points per day, so 2 days window (780points) per request appropriate
 - Maximum 10 simultaneous requests.

 #### Logic Overview